xdhmoore/tictactoe/README.md

 ## Tic-Tac-Toe

-A CLI Tic-Tac-Toe game with an AI player based on [the minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Combinatorial_game_theory).
+A command line Tic-Tac-Toe game with an AI player based on [the minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Combinatorial_game_theory).

 ### Installing